 Brief on Renewable Energy and Energy Efficiency

 The Government of Trinidad and Tobago is currently developing a national energy policy green paper that recognises renewable energy’s (RE) combined with energy efficiency (EE) and utilisation of compressed natural gas in the transportation sector, inter-alia, as important strategies for the promotion of sustainable development of the nation.
-The Ministry of Energy and Energy Affairs is currently spearheading a number of initiatives in this regard.
+The Ministry of Energy and Energy Industries is currently spearheading a number of initiatives in this regard.
 A major challenge to the promotion of RE relates to subsidised domestic energy product prices which makes it difficult for RE (with high upfront costs) to compete in the local scenario.
 This has also militated against energy efficiency and contributes to wastage.
 To address these and other barriers and create a platform for development over the long term, the following are the principal measures/instruments being employed.

 - fiscal support mechanisms: tax credits, import duty exemptions, 0-rating for VAT purposes, wear and tear allowances etc.,

 - legislative support: amendment to the T&TEC Act and the RIC Act,

 - Government to lead by example eg., RE installations in government buildings including hospitals, medical clinics and schools,

 - Education and training initiatives: inclusion of RE and EE in education curricula of schools, workshops to engage personnel who would be directly engaged in the RE industry eg., technicians/electricians including T&TEC inspectorate, teachers, ‘do-it-yourself’ individuals,

 - Awareness creation re. communication fairs, workshops, various media, micro marketing of incentives for RE and EE,

 - Strategic pursuits including RE installations in community centres which would also serve as demonstration centres and thereby promote education and awareness.